Should You Study Music With A Teacher or Should You "Wing" It On You Own?

 How Do You Teach?

-If the teacher — especially for guitar, does not go over a specific way to hold the pick — run for the door.
+If the teacher — especially for guitar and using a pick—does not go over a specific way to hold the pick, run for the door.
 It's not just doing what is comfortable or natural.
+Few things come naturally on most instruments.
 For both ukulele and guitar students, the fretting hand thumb has a specific role, and a teacher should cover that.
-Music is an art and science.
+Music is both an art and a science.
 Applying the principles of music to the ukulele is no different.
-Learning efficient techniques are an essential part of learning the ukulele.
-The technique is the one area where many teachers don't even address these most important aspects of playing.
-You'll never be any better than your actual physical ability to execute what you want to perform musically, technically.
-Doing what feels natural is typically not the most efficient and easy to maintain.
+Learning efficient techniques is an essential part of learning the ukulele.
+Technique is the one area where many teachers don't even address these most important aspects of playing.
+You'll never be any better than your actual physical ability to execute what you want to perform musically and technically.
+Doing what feels natural is typically not the most efficient or easy to maintain.
 The goal is to get your technique to sound and feel natural to you.

 Equating students' success to the success of a teacher is only a good indicator if that student started with that teacher as a beginner.
-You can, however, ask successful performers who they studied with and if one teacher's name keeps popping up that might be a good indicator for that teacher.
-I'm sure that are one or two teachers in your area that their names would keep popping up when talking to other students and professional musicians.
-I was lucky to have several great teachers in Franny Boyle and Paul Byrnes in the early years.
-And, then Chuck Anderson's name keep popping up, and I finally started studying with Chuck and credit Chuck with all my success
+You can, however, ask successful performers who they studied with, and if one teacher's name keeps popping up, that might be a good indicator for that teacher.
+I'm sure there are one or two teachers in your area that their names would keep popping up when talking to other students and professional musicians.
+I was lucky, in the early years, to have several great teachers in Franny Boyle and Paul Byrne (passed July 24, 2021).
+And, then Chuck Anderson's name kept popping up, and I finally started studying with Chuck and credit Chuck with my success.
+Of course, I, did all the actual work, with Chuck's guidance.

-Just because someone is a good player, Do Not assume they are good teachers.
+Just because someone is a good player, do not assume they are good teachers.
 Teaching is the ability to develop and nurture students and help them achieve their goals and develop their voice as a player.
 Not play like their teacher.
 I know numerous excellent players that are not good teachers.
 Early in my development as a teacher and musician, I was very fortunate to hook up with a few good teachers and ultimately with Chuck Anderson, one of the best teachers in the area if not the USA.
-Chuck has developed an international reputation as a teacher and performer.
+Chuck has developed an international reputation as an educator, teacher, and performer.

-It can take a bit to find a qualified/good teacher, as the best teachers typically do not advertise.
-There are several sources for finding a private face-to-face teacher.
-Contact the music department of colleges and universities near you.
+It can take a bit to find a qualified, good teacher, as the best teachers typically do not advertise.
+There are several sources for finding a private, face-to-face teacher.
+Contact the music departments of colleges and universities near you.
 They can refer you to qualified teachers.
-Your local music store is one place to check – but they don't have the highest standards for their guitar teachers and even worse for ukulele teachers.
+Your local music store is one place to check, but they typically don't have the highest standards for selecting their guitar teachers, and even worse for ukulele teachers.
+Just as you can play guitar and most skills will transfer, the ukulele is a really different instrument with specific challenges, and you deserve to find a dedicated ukulele teacher.

 Recommended Teachers